 While it’s been practiced and accepted by law enforcement agencies in California for decades, lane splitting has never officially been declared legal or illegal.
 The controversial and highly debated practice was officially legalized on August 19, 2016, when Governor Jerry Brown signed Assembly Bill No. 51 into law.
 Many motorcyclists insist lane splitting is safe, […]

-Below is the weekly crime report from the West Hollywood Sheriff’s Station that calls out incidents in WeHo from March 13 to March 19.
+Below is the weekly crime report from the West Hollywood Sheriff’s Station that calls out incidents in WeHo from April 10 to 16.
 The list also includes each case number.

 Nothing significant to report.

 Armed Robbery.
 Romaine Street / Laurel Avenue at 11:45 p.m.
 A woman was walking her dog northbouynd on Laurel Avenue when a man approached her armed with a handgun and demanded her property.
 The victim complied.
 Loss $30 (Purse). #01874

 Armed Robbery.
 Romaine Street / Gardner Street at 11:50 pm.
 A man was riding his bicycle southbound on Gardner Street when two men approached him armed with a handgun and demanded his property.
 The victim complied and dropped the bike.
 The bike was taken by the suspects but recovered a short time later by responding deputies.
 No loss. #01876

 Vehicle Burglary.
 1100 block…

 Cancelling the annual gay pride parade and replacing it with the Resist protest march is a bad idea according to Pat Rocco, the first president of Christopher Street West (CSW), the nonprofit that puts on the yearly L.A.
 Pride festival and parade.
 Rocco believes that the parade and the march should be combined and says there is still time to make that course correction.